 If you’ve had a drink out of a plastic water bottle, you’ve used a PET bottle.
 PET is one of the most commonly used plastics and can be identified by the resin ID code ‘1.’
 This material is clear, tough, and has good gas and moisture barrier properties.
 For this reason, PET is the most commonly used plastic material for consumable bottled liquids, such as soft drinks and bottled water, condiments, and other food products.

 PET is not advised for use in high heat applications as the plastic may leach into the food after undergoing high heat conditions such as the microwave, dishwasher, or even after leaving the package in the sun for an extended period of time.
 An extremely versatile material, PET and rPET sheet can be seen being used in a variety of rigid packaging applications from food and foodservice packaging, to medical packaging, to consumer packaging, and everything in between.
-While Impact Plastics does not extrude this material in-house, we contract manufacture PET and it is available in select colors.

 If you'e a novice to the world of plastics, there is certainly a lot to learn, and we hope this guide was helpful.
 To learn more about materials we extrude, contact our team today!